khammami/codelabs-enetcom-md/README.md

     * The generated authentication token is passed to the claat action to access the document and export the codelab.
     * After the codelab is generated, the workflow checks for any changes in the repository and creates a pull request with those changes.
 6. **Pull Request Handling:**
-    * Once the pull request is merged, a dispatch_repo event is sent to the main repository containing the site for deployment.
+    * Once the pull request is merged, a `repository_dispatch` event is sent to the main repository containing the site for deployment.
     * This repository only contains codelabs.

 ## License